intellij-rust/intellij-rust/CONTRIBUTING.md

 For example, `Ctrl + Shift + A`, `Import project` and select `build.gradle` from the root directory of the plugin.

-To run or deug plugin from within the IDE use "gradle task" run configuration for `runIdea` task.
+To run or debug plugin from within the IDE use "gradle task" run configuration for `runIdea` task.
 Another important task is `generate`.
 Use it if you change `.flex` or `.bnf` files to generate the lexer and the parser.